 6. How did you get interested in this subject?
 In elementary school we had to take the ITED (Iowa Test of Educational Development).
 This test had many subsections (vocabulary, math, reading, etc.) with 99th percentile ceilings.
 For some reason the teachers (or was it my parents?) let me see my scores, and I immediately wondered whether performance on different sections was correlated.
 If you were 99 on the math, what was the probability you were also 99 on the reading?
 What are the odds of all 99s?
 This leads immediately to the concept of g, which I learned about by digging around at the university library.
 I also found all five volumes of the Terman study.

 It's a shame that I have to write this post at all.
-This subject is of such fundamental importance and the results so interesting and clear cut (especially for social science) that everyone should have studied it in school.
+This subject is of such fundamental importance and the results so interesting and clear cut (especially for something from the realm of social science) that everyone should have studied it in school.
 (Everyone does take the little tests in school...)
 It's too bad that political correctness means that I will be subject to abuse for merely discussing these well established scientific results.

 Why think about any of this?
 Here's what I said in response to a comment on this earlier post: